nori-dot-eco/carbon-removal-whitepapers/cdr-blended-tonne.md

 Geological carbon removal lasts on the civilizational time scale or longer, and is a part of the “slow carbon cycle”.
 It involves the exchange of carbon between Earth's atmosphere, oceans, and crust through processes like weathering, erosion, deposition, and burial.
 Carbon in the slow carbon cycle is often mineralized or otherwise stored in a stable form unlikely to be cycled back into the atmosphere on human timescales.[^9] The storage period for these is generally accepted to be a minimum of 1,000 years or functionally permanent.
 This is considered highly durable.

-The dominant framework for companies and others wishing to credibly claim negated carbon emissions is called net zero.
+The dominant framework for companies and others wishing to credibly claim negated carbon emissions is called net-zero.
 Though not defined by any single standard at the moment, the Science Based Targets Initiative (SBTi) standard is often referenced.[^10] SBTi, and others, have designed net-zero standards to be strict, as previous attempts by companies making environmental claims have often been overstated or otherwise improper.
 Net-zero commitments imply that if a tonne of carbon dioxide is mobilized (emitted), an equivalent amount of carbon needs to be immobilized (removed and stored) in a permanent way, or at the very least, in a similar way.[^11]

 Since fossil fuel emissions come from carbon that was released from geological storage where it would likely have remained were it not for human intervention, the release should be addressed by removing and fixing carbon in permanent storage.[^12] That means that a tonne of carbon dioxide emitted through the burning of fossil fuels can not be offset to result in ‘net-zero’ by removing a tonne via fast-cycle carbon removal alone, nor by any type of reduction or avoidance offset.